-If the system is of the closed type, install an expansion tank, see Figure 23.
+If the system is of the closed type, install an expansion tank.
 The sizing of the expansion tank for a closed system is very important and is directly related to the total water volume of the system.
 Refer to ASME or other reliable specifications for sizing.